-Sometimes exposure to infectious diseases through blood or other means at work results in an illness.
+Sometimes exposure to infectious diseases through airborne respiratory droplets, blood, or other person-to-person contact at work results in an illness.

-Although rare, this is most common in industries like healthcare and special education.
-For example, a nurse might be stuck by a used needle, a maintenance worker could be exposed when doing clean-up, or a special education instructor might sustain a bite that breaks the skin.
+This is most common in industries like health care and special education.
+For example, a nurse might be stuck by a used needle, a doctor may treat a patient infected with COVID-19, a maintenance worker could be exposed when doing clean-up, or a special education instructor might sustain a bite that breaks the skin.

 So, what happens if you do catch a virus at work or develop a disease that might be related to your job?
 Is it considered a work injury?

 State laws differ on the subject.